Thursday, July 31, 2008

 Bill has continued to be a presence in the years since we all left Mohegan Lake, keeping an eye on me and Nate in his unobtrusive yet incredibly warm and affectionate way.

-call him a father figure but that's not quite right, because he's never felt parental, exactly, to me.
+It's tempting sometimes to call him a father figure but that's not quite right, because he's never felt parental, exactly, to me.

-e's always provided a sense of comfort, of being looked after, of being home, that one wouldn't ask or expect of a friend.
+And it's tempting to refer to him as a friend but friend isn't quite right either.
+He's always provided a sense of comfort, of being looked after, of being home, that one wouldn't ask or expect of a friend.

 Familial, perhaps, though again that sounds somehow too... something.
 Too formal, too constricted, too obligatory.

 He was one of my father's best friends.
-But he is also just our Bill, our Bill McAllister, and dear to us
+But he is also just our Bill, our Bill McAllister, and dear to us.

-we approved.
+We'd never even met Jill before the wedding on Saturday, but already we approved.
 To finally meet her was merely a formality in the process of growing to love her.
 The loving her started as soon as we began noticing a certain calmness, a certain new contentment, in Bill a year or so ago.

 So to Bill & Jill, may you have many, many joyful and happy years of sharing this whole togetherness thing.